-Your pipeline analysis allows you to check the health of your pipeline.
-You should be able to filter each report by team and team member to review individual pipeline performance.
+Your pipeline analysis reports allow you to check the health of your sales pipeline.
+You should be able to filter each CRM report by team and team member to review individual pipeline performance.

 Analyze a segment of leads or deals to determine bottlenecks in the funnel.
-The funnel report gives you a snapshot of how sales are progressing overall.
+The sales funnel CRM report gives you a snapshot of how sales are progressing overall.

 Identify strengths and weaknesses over a specific timeframe.
 Let’s say that 80% of deals made it through to Qualified via Phone Call, 76.47% made it to the Face to Face Meeting stage.
 However, only 53.85% of the deals made it on to the Contract Negotiations stage.
 You then know there’s a major problem with face to face meetings.
 Adjust your strategy accordingly.

 Pipeline Development CRM Report

 Check pipeline progression between different dates and review changes.
 Select two points of time and gain a visual of the flow of your deals between these dates.
 How has your pipeline changed and progressed?

 Do you know how your current pipeline is distributed between stages?
 Use this CRM report to find out and check the balance of your pipeline.
 Review the breakdown of the number of deals, the value, and a percentage-based distribution between stages.

 Are you on track to close the number of deals forecasted?
 How many sales have your reps actually made?
 Use these CRM reports below to find out.